hb020/ltspbatchsim/readme.md

     Format: ```[str, ...]```, where each ```str```, based on the spice ```.tran``` op command: "Tstop" or "Tstep Tstop" or "Tstep Tstop Tstart" (=> dTmax is not used).
 Additionally, a 'd' can be added at the end designating that this a dense graph, see '--dense'.

     For all of these times, the resolution is 1 nanosecond.
-The minimum and the default Tstep is 1ns.
-You can safely specify '0' as Tstep, and that will force 1 nanosecond.
+The minimum is 1ns for all.
+You can safely specify '0' as Tstep, and it will be passed as such to LTspice, and for NGspice it will be set to max(tstop)/1000.

     Example: ```["10u", "0 1010u 1000u", "0 2011u 2001u", "0 3011u 3001u", "4m d"]``` , creating a large graph with the following sub-graphs in columns:
   * 10 µsecs wide, starting at T0